Consistent Change Data Capture across multiple tables with PostgreSQL® logical decoding, the outbox pattern and Debezium

 .

-The above two actions can be represented by the following two transactions in PostgreSQL:
+The first action can be represented by the following transaction in PostgreSQL:

-At all points in time we can get the order details with the following query:
+After which we can check the order details with the following query:

 SELECT USERNAME, ORDERS.ID ORDER_ID, PRODUCTS.NAME PRODUCT_NAME, PRODUCTS.PRICE PRODUCT_PRICE, ORDER_LINES.QTY QUANTITY FROM USERS JOIN ORDERS ON USERS.ID = ORDERS.USER_ID JOIN ORDER_LINES ON ORDERS.ID = ORDER_LINES.ORDER_ID JOIN PRODUCTS ON ORDER_LINES.PROD_ID = PRODUCTS.ID WHERE ORDERS.ID = 4;